MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 - working with each device's platform and audio hardware (e.g., microphone input, headset output) for enabling voice chat

-- seamlessly integrating real-time *speech-to-text transcription*, *text-to-speech synthesis PlayFab Party is a set of libraries and services for easily adding multiplayer real-time networking and chat communication to your game.
+- seamlessly integrating real-time *speech-to-text transcription*, *text-to-speech synthesis*, and *language translation* so that player abilities or preferences aren't artificial barriers to social participation.

+PlayFab Party is a set of libraries and services for easily adding multiplayer real-time networking and chat communication to your game.

 Multiplayer games are typically one of two designs: